One of the most in-demand choruses in the greater Boston area, NWC has performed in top New England venues for over 20 years.

 Learn More →New World Chorale is dedicated to sharing the beauty and majesty of symphonic choral music with orchestras and audiences in greater Boston and beyond.

 The New World Chorale (NWC) is one of the most in-demand choruses for hire in the greater Boston area.
-NWC has performed major choral works with Bach, Beethoven, and Brahms Society, Bay Colony Brass, Boston Ballet, Boston Conservatory Orchestra, Boston Landmarks Orchestra, Boston Youth Symphony Orchestra, Claflin Hill Symphony Orchestra, Lexington Symphony, Longwood Symphony Orchestra, Melrose Symphony Orchestra, Mercury Orchestra, MIT Symphony Orchestra, New England Brass Band, New Philharmonia Orchestra, Plymouth Philharmonic Orchestra, Rhode Island Philharmonic, Symphony New Hampshire, Symphony Pro Musica, and Wellesley Symphony Orchestra.
+NWC has performed major choral works with: Bach, Beethoven, and Brahms Society; Bay Colony Brass; Boston Ballet; Boston Conservatory Brass Ensemble, Boston Conservatory Orchestra; Boston Landmarks Orchestra; Boston Youth Symphony Orchestra; Cape Ann Symphony; Carlisle Chamber Orchestra; Claflin Hill Symphony Orchestra; Lexington Symphony; Longwood Symphony Orchestra; Melrose Symphony Orchestra; Mercury Orchestra; MIT Symphony Orchestra; New England Brass Band; New Philharmonia Orchestra; Plymouth Philharmonic Orchestra; Rhode Island Philharmonic; Symphony New Hampshire; Symphony Pro Musica; and Wellesley Symphony Orchestra.

 You can’t have a great performance of Neumeier’s “Third Symphony” without a great performance of Mahler’s Third Symphony.
 Johnathan McPhee, leading the Boston Ballet Orchestra and the New World Chorale, delivered exactly that.